Originally posted: 3/04/2020

-- His Prescribed Preparation demands that we submit by faith in order to get ready for His Supernatural Supply.
+- His Prescribed Preparation demands that we submit by faith to ready ourselves for His Supernatural Supply.

 - “Make this valley full of trenches,”

-- His Supernatural Supply confirms His Supply is contingent upon nothing and no one, other than Him.
+- His Supernatural Supply confirms His Supply is contingent upon nothing, and no one else, but Him.

 - “For thus says the Lord, “You shall not see wind nor shall you see rain; yet that valley shall be filled with water, so that you shall drink, both you and your cattle and your beasts.'”